gary-dalton/RaspberryPi-projects/rpi_initial_setup.md

 * Verify that SSH is enabled, `sudo raspi-config` then Advanced Options and then SSH. (**Note,** on recent versions of Raspbian this is enabled by default.)

+### Browser

+If you are using the Chrome browser, there is an app that makes SSH easy.
+Add to Chrome by visiting the [Web Store](https://chrome.google.com/webstore/detail/secure-shell/pnhechapfaindjhompbnflcldabbghjo).
+Once installed, launch it from the [apps page](chrome://apps/).

++ Select a _New connection_
++ In the free form text box enter a name for your pi connection.
+I usually give it the same name as my pi.
++ Username is the user to connect to your pi as.
+Default it _pi_
++ Hostname is  _hostname.local_ or the IP address you made note of earlier.
++ Port is 22
++ Click _Connect_
++ When done `exit`

 ### Windows

 1. Start puTTY